Chinese Crested Dog

 Common Health Issues

-The Chinese crested dog is a fairly healthy breed with only a few significant health problems.
-Among the most common, it is prone to several eye diseases, including retinal atrophy (a degenerative condition), lens luxation (in which the lens becomes detached from the rest of the eye), and glaucoma (damaged optical nerves).
+The Chinese Crested is a fairly healthy breed with only a few significant health problems to note.
+This breed is prone to several eye diseases, including retinal atrophy (a degenerative condition), lens luxation (in which the lens becomes detached from the rest of the eye), and glaucoma (damaged optical nerves).

-Other potential problems include cancer, autoimmune disorders, and patellar luxation, a genetic condition in which the kneecaps can pop out of place, causing lameness and gait difficulties.
-These Chinese dog breeds may be allergic to certain fabrics or materials that could cause rashes or irritation of the skin.
-It is a good idea to ask a breeder if they’ve screened for any genetic diseases before making your purchase.
-To sum up the breed’s most common health issues:
+Other health issues to watch for are cancer, autoimmune disorders, and patellar luxation, a genetic condition in which the kneecaps can pop out of place, causing lameness and gait difficulties.
+Allergies to certain fabrics and materials could cause skin rashes or irritation.
+A responsible breeder will have screened for many of these health or genetic issues.

 Temperament and Behavior

-However, due to the dog’s rather sensitive nature, you should not be harsh or overbearing with it.
-A tender and patient attitude is most likely to yield results.
-As long as you are attentive to the dog’s personal desire for companionship, you should have few problems.
+However, due to the dog’s sensitive nature, a tender and patient attitude is more likely to yield better results compared to a harsh, overbearing approach. you should not be harsh or overbearing with it.
+A tender and patient attitude is most likely to yield positive results.
+Few behavioral problems should arise if owners are being attentive to the dog’s personal desire for companionship.

 Chinese crested dog, Powderpuff